djsparks16/5parksBassVSTRebuild/README.md

-# Blackside Bass v0.2.1 Fixed
+# Backside Bass v0.2.1 Fixed

-This is a corrected rebuild of the Blackside Bass foundation pack.
+This is a corrected rebuild of the Backside Bass foundation pack.

 ## Corrections applied
 - kept the project **VST3-only**